ibm-build-lab/terraform-ibm-cloud-pak/examples/cp4mcm/README.md

 ## Run using local Terraform Client

-For instructions to run using the local Terraform Client on your local machine go [here](../Using_Terraform.md) setting these values in the `terraform.tfvars` file:
+For instructions to run using the Terraform Client on your local machine go [here](../Using_Terraform.md)

+To run locally, you will need to create a `terraform.tfvars` file to customize the CP4MCM variables.
+These are example values:

 ```hcl
 cluster_id = "********************"